All Episodes

 I mean, what was some of the stuff that he could eat as a kid?

-There were lots of things I could.
+There were lots of things.

-I guess the thing is like the things like eggs, he was allergic to eggs and those are in a lot of things.
+I guess the thing is like the things, like eggs, he was allergic to eggs and those are in a lot of things.

-And yeah, he was allergic to regular bread.
+And he was allergic to regular bread.

 I understand that.